-The Medicare Annual Enrollment Period (AEP) begins on October 15 and runs through December 7.
+The Medicare Annual Election Period (AEP) begins on October 15 and runs through December 7.
 Will you be ready?
 The first step is knowing which Medicare Health Plan you have.

 There are two major types:

 These plans are quite different when it comes to how they work and the benefits they provide.
 Below, you can see how they compare.

 For those who aren’t familiar with Medicare Supplement Insurance Plans, here’s what you need to know:

 - Work in unison with and as a secondary form of coverage to Traditional Medicare Parts A & B. A Medicare Supplement Insurance plan pays most, if not all, of what Medicare does not.

 - Don’t have networks.
 Because they aren’t Health Maintenance Organization or Preferred Provider Organization plans, you have your choice of any doctor or hospital that accepts Medicare.

 - Are funded entirely by policyholder premiums.
 This allows companies to keep benefits the same every year.

 - Travel with you in all 50 states.
 Your plan works the same out-of-state as it does in your home state.